silviaegt/bdcv_metadata/README.md

-# bdcv_metadata
+# Metadata Cleaning vía Clustering
-Cleaning Subject Headings from the Daniel Cosío Villegas Library
+Cleaning Library of Congress Subject Headings from the Daniel Cosío Villegas Library